puppetlabs/puppet-docs/source/guides/style.markdown

 ### Quoting

 Attributes for resources should not be double quoted but their values should be unless they are native types.
-For instance, the keyword `exists` as a value of the ensure attribute of a file resource should not be in double quotes.
+For instance, the keyword `present` as a value of the ensure attribute of a file resource should not be in double quotes.
 In contrast, the owner attribute of a file should have a value in double quotes as the owner will never be a native value.